 The explosive growth of exchange-traded funds (ETFs) in recent years has offered financial advisors new tools for gaining precise asset class exposure while also managing overall portfolio cost.

-Of course, investment performance is a key consideration, and an analysis of advisor model portfolios by John Hancock Investments found that advisors are indeed being selective in how they incorporate ETFs into client portfolios, paying close attention to where passive strategies have historically had a performance edge over active managers.
-The research analyzed 192 model portfolios constructed by financial planners, broker-dealers, and other intermediaries who do business with John Hancock Investments.
+Of course, investment performance is a key consideration, and an analysis of advisor model portfolios by John Hancock Investment Management found that advisors are indeed being selective in how they incorporate ETFs into client portfolios, paying close attention to where passive strategies have historically had a performance edge over active managers.
+The research analyzed 192 model portfolios constructed by financial planners, broker-dealers, and other intermediaries who do business with John Hancock Investment Management.

 Most advisors blend ETFs with active